Livestream Every Sunday 9:00am

 Jesus Christ

-We believe that Jesus was completely God and completely man.
+We believe that Jesus is completely God and completely man.
 He was conceived by the Holy Spirit and born of the virgin Mary.
 He died on a cross as a sacrifice for our sins as foretold in the Bible hundreds of years before it actually happened.
-We believe Jesus miraculously rose from the dead, ascended into Heaven, and now acts as the only mediator between God and people.
+We believe that Jesus miraculously rose from the dead, ascended into Heaven, and now acts as the only mediator between God and people.

 Holy Spirit